roobnloo/roobnloo.github.io/_pages/pstat10.md

 I will post all course material on this page including slides, worksheets, homework, worksheet and homework solutions.

+Worksheets and homework are released at the beginning of the week and are due the following Tuesday evening.
+Worksheet solutions are released the day *before* they are due.
 Assignments should be submitted on Gradescope.

 [Syllabus](/pstat10/syllabus.pdf)